hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/interviews/360_an_indian_yogi_in_london.md

 On my inquiring as to the significance, if any, of his name, the Swami
-said: "Of the name by which I am now known (Swami Vivekananda), the first word is descriptive of a Sannyâsin, or one who formally renounces the world, and the second is the title I assumed — as is customary with all Sannyasins — on my renunciation of the world, it signifies, literally, 'the bliss of discrimination'."
+said: "Of the name by which I am now known (Swami Vivekananda), the first word is descriptive of a Sannyāsin, or one who formally renounces the world, and the second is the title I assumed — as is customary with all Sannyasins — on my renunciation of the world, it signifies, literally, 'the bliss of discrimination'."